gogocat/jQuery-Declarative/README.md

  - set default header option - *will merge with individual element's declarative options.*  (*optional*)
  - enable debug mode (*optional*)
  - initialize the plugin

 > **Note:**
 > The options prvoided from the DOM element will merge with options provide in 'use.options()'.
 > The merge order is like so:  **{Final} = {use.option} < {DOM}**
-> Then pattern is most beneficial, when there are multiple elements needs to bind to a same plugin, but some element needs extra settings.
+> This pattern is most beneficial, when there are multiple elements needs to bind to a same plugin, but some element needs extra settings.

 Late binding
 ----------------